 Rule 19.
-At the meeting succeeding that during which a final vote on any question has been taken, said vote may be reconsidered on the motion of any member of the commission, provided notice of intention to move such reconsideration shall have been given at the provided notice of intention to move such reconsideration shall have been given at the meeting at which such final vote was taken by a member voting with the majority; and it shall not be in order for any member to move for reconsideration at the meeting at which such final vote was taken.
+At the meeting succeeding that during which a final vote on any question has been taken, said vote may be reconsidered on the motion of any member of the commission, provided notice of intention to move such reconsideration shall have been given at the meeting at which such final vote was taken by a member voting with the majority; and it shall not be in order for any member to move for reconsideration at the meeting at which such final vote was taken.
 Said motion for reconsideration shall have precedence over every other motion except a motion to adjourn.